Menu Home

 The Moiety of the joint cottage is granted in #### unto Christopher Budden for five lifes”

-Copyhold tenures were of immense value to the tenant for they were de facto perpetual leases.
-It might be thought that the lord of the manor had all the power and prior to the Black Death [approximately] the lord could do what he wanted .
+Copyhold tenures were of immense value to the tenant for they were, in the case of copyhold for lives, de facto, perpetual leases, and in the case of copyhold of inheritance effectively freehold.
+It might be thought that the lord of the manor had all the power and prior to the Black Death [approximately] the lord could in fact do pretty much what he wanted.
 In the centuries afterward however the balance of power moved “For” as Blackstone noted “the custom of the manor has in both cases so far superseded the will of the lord, that, provided the services be performed or stipulated for by fealty, he cannot, in the first instance, refuse to admit the heir of his tenant upon his death; nor, in the second, can he remove his present tenant so long as he lives.”

 Life Leases